rbajaj1997/50-day-challenge/README.md

 - We can set multiple transitions at the same time using comma seperated values.
 For Example: `transition: transform 0.6s linear, opacity 0.6s linear;`
 - `linear-gradient` was used in this project.
 Very useful property.
 - Hamburger equivalent icon was created in this project.
 Similar idea can be used at many places.
 Look into it.

+### Day 15 - Increment Counter

+- `getAttribute()` can be used to get any attribute value from any HTML element.
+- `innerText` should be used to set text inside HTML elements